vidyaVirgo1994/Jar_Project/README.md

 **Project Title**:Sales Analysis

 ## Objective
 The objective of this SQL project is to perform a comprehensive analysis of sales, profitability, and regional performance using a relational dataset consisting of order transactions, customer details, and sales targets.
-The analysis is divided into three key parts:

 ## Project Structure